Six snacks to help keep you focused

 Boost productivity with these healthy snacks, recommended by Benenden Hospital nutritionist Abir Hamza-Goodacre...

-It’s tempting to reach for a quick snack when hunger’s distracting you from work.
+With many people spending more time at home, it’s tempting to reach for a quick snack when hunger’s distracting you from work.
 So, we’ve selected a mix of easily prepared snacks that can help you concentrate and keep you going.

 Could these healthy snacks boost your focus?